Faith Prince: Life and career

-She performs her cabaret act in various venues, such as the Orange County Performing Arts Center, California, in April 2010 and Caramoor, New York, in May 2010.
-Prince appeared in the concert version (and accompanying recording) of the revue Life Begins at 8:40 at the Library of Congress in Washington, DC, on March 22, 2010.
+She performs her cabaret act in various venues, such as the Orange County Performing Arts Center, California, in April 2010, and at the Caramoor Center for Music and the Arts, Westchester County, New York, in May 2010.
+Prince appeared in the concert version (and accompanying recording) of the revue Life Begins at 8:40 at the Library of Congress in Washington, D.C., on March 22, 2010.
 She also performed the closing show in the 2002–2003 theatre season at Eisenhower Hall at West Point.

 Prince played Mrs. Wilkinson in the second United States national tour of Billy Elliot the Musical, which began performances in October 2010 and ended in August 2011.

 In 2012, Prince worked with long-term friend Jason Graae on The Prince and the Showboy, a show which pays tribute to composer Jerry Herman (La Cage aux Folles, Hello Dolly!) whom Graae described as "a survivor of the highest degree [who] lives his life as an eternal optimist."
 Prince and Graae won the New York Nightlife Award for outstanding musical comedy performer in January 2013.

 She returned to the Broadway stage replacing Jane Lynch as Miss Hannigan in the revival of Annie beginning July 19, 2013.
-She then appeared as Shirley in the Broadway production of Disaster!.
+She then appeared as Shirley in the Broadway production of Disaster!

-She also had a recurring role in the ABC Family sitcom, Melissa & Joey, as Gloria Longo and the Fox musical drama Monarch as Nellie Cantrell.
+She had a recurring role in the ABC Family sitcom, Melissa & Joey, as Gloria Longo, and in the Fox musical drama Monarch as Nellie Cantrell.